walterpinson/reference-architecture-api/README.md

 ```bash
 curl http://localhost:5000/api/values
 ```
+Or you can just copy and paste the above URL your browsers address bar.

 ### Errors
 If you experience errors, it is likely that you do not have all of the requisite dependencies installed.
 Please ensure that you do.
 Follow the instructions, below.